dreamcatcher-tech/network/Inbox/2023-03-20 0931 Pulsecramming Datastructure referenced by pulseId.md

 Pointers are only applicable to Pulses, and never to anything internal to Pulses.
 Only one category of pointer.

-Further, an index in a cram can be a pulseId:cramIndex value, so that the size of the pulseId is not repeated thruout the current DAG.
+Further, an index in a cram can be a pointer to pulseId:cramIndex value, so that the size of the pulseId is not repeated thruout the current DAG.

+Therefore the format in the cram should start with a 0 or a 1 indicating if it is a pointer or not.